Winter weather threat prompts government and school closures in Northeast with over 60 million under winter alerts – KION546

 And Gov. Ralph Northam has declared a state of emergency.

-National Weather Service Meteorologist in Charge, Jeff Orrock, said the upcoming storm will be smaller but hit similar areas to the storm in Virginia earlier in the week.
+The upcoming storm will be smaller but hit similar areas to the storm in Virginia earlier in the week, according to National Weather Service Meteorologist in Charge, Jeff Orrock.

 “Overall we’ll see three to four inches with some isolated amounts, 4-6 inches in the higher elevations, and at the very peaks we could see 6-8 inches,” Orrock said, adding a potential of more snow with “upwards of 5-6 inches over the I-95 corridor.”

-Winter weather is also impacting Covid-19 testing and vaccination sites in Maryland and Virginia.
+Select Covid-19 vaccination and testing sites will be open, DC Mayor Muriel Bowser said, but winter weather is impacting testing and vaccination sites in Maryland and Virginia.

-The Maryland Department of Health will delay operating times at various locations Friday and the Virginia Department of Health says five of its Community Vaccination Centers will be closed due to inclement weather.
+The Maryland Department of Health will delay operating times at various locations Friday, and five of Virginia’s Community Vaccination Centers will be closed due to inclement weather, the state’s health department said.

 Kentucky declares state of emergency